 I was absolutely terrified for the adventure I was about to embark on, and yet comforted by the fact that my degree, especially the Sociology research module, had provided an invaluable grounding to springboard off.

 6 weeks followed of interview analysis, coding and data organisation.
 All the Sociology interns formed our own community.
 We met on Zoom to discuss our experiences and to share where we all were in our projects.
-The Department was integral in keeping us all connected in a time of Coronavirus restrictions and constant unknown.
-This demonstrates how dedicated the Department of Sociology is as they listen and support their students.
+Staff were integral in keeping us all connected in a time of Coronavirus restrictions and constant unknown.
+This demonstrates how dedicated the Sociology staff are as they listen and support their students.

 As my undergraduate degree comes to an end, I’m faced with the question of ‘what next?’.
 Due to my amazing internship experience and unwavering love for York, I’m not ready to say goodbye.
 Therefore, I plan on starting my Masters degree next September at the University of York!